Telehealth platform Docty launches phygital care program

 Telehealth platform Docty launches phygital care program2 min read .
-Updated: 13 Apr 2022, 12:43 PM IST
+13 Apr 2022

 - This initiative is dedicated to improve digital healthcare accessibility for the rural and impoverished urban communities of India.